 9. Befriend Podcasters

 Networking with different podcasters implies that you have individuals to brainstorm different podcast ideas.
 You can likewise promote each other when you have the same topics to cover for your audiences.
-For instance, if your podcast is to with marketing, chances are high that yours isn’t the main one in that niche so the audiences very often overlap.
+For instance, if your podcast is to do with marketing, chances are high that yours isn’t the main one in that niche so the audiences very often overlap.

 By working together with your fellow podcasters who likewise have similar podcasts, being visitors on each other’s shows, and recommending particular episodes to your niche audience, both you and your podcast friends will see an expansion in audience members.
 If you multiply that by two, five or ten, the group of new listeners will likely enlarge over time.